pulumi/pulumi-hugo/themes/default/content/docs/clouds/gcp/get-started/review-project.md

 import * as pulumi from "@pulumi/pulumi";
 import * as gcp from "@pulumi/gcp";

-// Create a GCP resource (Storage Bucket) const bucket = new gcp.storage.Bucket("my-bucket");
+// Create a Google Cloud resource (Storage Bucket) const bucket = new gcp.storage.Bucket("my-bucket");

 // Export the DNS name of the bucket